Last updated on

 - The length of time any trial is expected to take

-The clerks will strive to ensure that any payment arrangement is tailored to both your needs and the circumstances of the particular case.
+Charlie will strive to ensure that any payment arrangement is tailored to both your needs and the circumstances of the particular case.

-VAT and Insurance
+VAT and insurance

 Timescales